Sober Living: Halt Startup Stress & Maintain A Healthy Recovery

-Many people living life in recovery have embraced the HALT system to assure their needs are being met throughout the day.
-Once returning to the office performing your old routine might seem foreign.
+Many people living life in recovery have embraced the HALT system to ensure their needs are being met throughout the day.
+Once returning to the office, performing your old routine might seem foreign.

 The office might seem like the same feeling as sleeping in a new apartment.
-The first few nights everything feels out of place.
-Your sense hasn’t acclimated to the new feel of your residence.
+The first few nights, everything feels out of place.
+Your sense hasn’t acclimated to the modern feel of your residence.
 Sleep isn’t great.
 Waking up and using the restroom seems a bit strange, and moving around without the lights on is out of the question.

 Of course, the office won’t seem this foreign, but addiction is cunning powerful and baffling.
 It will play tricks on you to make it look like you are losing control of the situation.
 It’s pertinent to recognize this feeling and understand that you can manage to make it without selling yourself short.

-Planning to return to work looks great on paper, just like the idea for the startup your creating, but we've all heard of Murphy’s Law.
-What can go wrong, will go wrong.
-Plan for it.
-Stay on top of your recovery by using HALT.
+Planning to return to work looks great on paper, just like the idea for the startup your creating, but we’ve all heard of Murphy’s Law.
+What can go wrong will go.
+Plan for it stays on top of your recovery by using HALT.